 Lion’s Grove Garden

 Constructed in 1342 by the Buddhist monk Tianru to commemorate his master, who lived on Lion Cliff on Zhèjiāng’s Tīanmú Mountain, this...

 Humble Administrator’s Garden

 North Temple Pagoda

-Hidden in a quiet alley north of Lion’s Grove Garden, this lovely courtyard restaurant attracts a mix of locals and visitors for its...
+Hidden in a quiet alley north of Lion’s Grove Garden, this lovely traditional courtyard restaurant attracts a mix of locals and visitors...

 Sūzhōu Museum information

-An architectural triumph, this IM Pei–designed museum is a modern interpretation of a Sūzhōu garden, a confluence of water, bamboo and clinical geometry.
-Inside is a fascinating array of jade, ceramics, wooden carvings, textiles and other displays, all with good English captions.
+This cubist/geometric IM Pei–designed triumph takes a modern interpretation of a Sūzhōu garden, with its confluence of water, bamboo and straight lines, and mixes it with a fascinating array of jade, ceramics, wooden carvings, textiles and other displays, all labelled with good and informative English captions.
 Look out for the boxwood statue of Avalokiteshvara (Guanyin), dating from the republican period.
 No flip-flops.